-Our banking partner Bendigo and Adelaide Bank Limited has continued their professional support via Jason Chuck our Regional Manager.
+Our banking partner Bendigo and Adelaide Bank Limited have continued their professional support via Jason Chuck our Regional Manager.
 Jason's enthusiasm, knowledge and dedication is a pleasure to work with, maintaining a strong working relationship.
-This relationship along with the efforts of our valued staff have contributed to building funds under management to over \$100 Million.
+This relationship along with the efforts of our valued staff have contributed to building funds under management beyond the \$100 Million mark.

-To the board of Directors of the Coleraine & District Financial Services Limited; I have great respect and appreciation to each and every one of you.
-Without your continued efforts behind the scenes our bank would not have seen such a success.
-Andrew Povey, Beccy Wishart, Rhianna Paton, Grant Little, Steve Zippel, Geoff Mitchell, Janelle Tooley, Tim Leeming, Lisa Gartlan-Betinsky and Fran Malone; thank you for your continued support.
+To the board of Directors of CDFS; I have great respect and appreciation to each and every one of you.
+Without your continued efforts behind the scenes Community Bank Coleraine & District would not have seen such a success.
+Andrew Povey, Beccy Wishart, Rhianna Paton, Grant Little, Steve Zippel, Geoff Mitchell, Janelle Tooley, Tim Leeming, Lisa Gartlan- Betinsky and Fran Malone; thank you for your continued support.
 We all value the skills and experience that you bring to this business and our community.